OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 #### getSharedPropertiesAsync([options], callback)

-Gets the sharedProperties of the selected appointment or message.
+Gets the properties of the selected appointment or message in a shared folder, calendar, or mailbox.

 ##### Parameters: